julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Some witches say that if yarrow grows near your door, your home is already blessed.

+If protecting your household threshold is a priority (and it should be), check out: **[Witchy Herbs for the Front Door](/witchy-plants-for-front-door/)**, to pick the plant defense that is right for you.

 ---

 ### Wormwood (Artemisia absinthium)